jlapeyre/PrimeSieve.jl/README.md

 ### Data types

-There is a risk of overflow when contstructing and giving arguments to functions in this package.
+There is a risk of overflow when constructing and giving arguments to functions in this package.
 The easiest way to avoid this is to put arguments in
 quotes: eg ```countprimes("10^19", "10^19+100")```.